 About The Author:

 Michael Martin is a former Navy Pilot who believes no matter the circumstance, one should always be prepared.
 Upon entering the civilian world, Michael spent his time traveling the globe and observing different cultures.
-Growing up in as the son of a serial entrepreneur it was only a matter of time before he took his love of the outdoors and passion for helping others to new heights by founding .
+Growing up in as the son of a serial entrepreneur it was only a matter of time before he took his love of the outdoors and passion for helping others to new heights by founding Bug Out Bag Pro.
 As a survivalist & entrepreneur, his vision is to help educate and prepare families everywhere with the information, skills and tools to survive any situation they may face!